Eli-mas/ResearchProject-RamPressure-EM-JK/README.md

 * `prop`: basic quantities and variable definitions.
 The scripts in this module are mostly for defining the galaxies that are used elsewhere in the project.

 ## Usage
 This repository is posted to GitHub for reference; it is not meant to be downloaded to another machine as a plug-and-play package as of yet.
-The purpose of having this code up is to allow for open inspection, and I have tried to put up all code that is critical to understanding what is going on in the first few papers.
+The purpose of having this code up is to allow for open inspection, and I have tried to put up all code that is critical to understanding what is going on in the first set of papers.

-The state of comments in the code is variable--I am working on this.
-There are also some points of general maintenance to be handled, such as removing obsolete functions, but for the most part what is in these files is relevant to the current work.